The FPGA firmware consisted of components that provided multiple useful video functions.

 Our FPGA team developed components where each has its specific functionality encapsulated into a reusable IP core.
 Each FPGA component was written in System Verilog – a powerful hardware description language (HDL).

 One of the world’s top leaders in medical instrumentation.

 In 2019-2020, we created the HDL design, cooperated very closely with our customer, and assisted with the integration of our FPGA design to the complete instrument.

-Since the foundation of Consilia in 2004, we have finished and supported over 42 projects.
+Since the foundation of Consilia in 2004, we have finished and supported dozens of projects.

 ready to assist you

 Consilia has a workforce of 30 developers in the competence fields of software development, software testing, hardware design, RF design, FPGA design, DSP design, and PCB design.